 Secondly your fishing glasses should definitely be polarized.
 We will explain this technology in more detail later.
 It basically means that certain rays of light are filtered which takes the glare of and enables you to see fish you otherwise wouldn’t see.

 In this article we want to share our experiences and introduce you to a number of different options concerning lenses and shapes of the best fishing glasses.
-For our test we selected multiple high quality lenses from well known brands such as Costa, Oakley, Smith Optics and Lenz Optics but also included a pair of fly fishing sunglasses that costs a fraction of the well known brands to see how it can keep up.
+For our test we selected multiple high quality lenses from well known brands such as Costa, Oakley and Smith Optics but also included a pair of fly fishing sunglasses that costs a fraction of the well known brands to see how it can keep up.

 We chose different shapes, glass technologies and glass colors.
 The reason behind this was to give you a better overview about what options for fishing sunglasses are out there.
 Polarized glasses are the standard in fishing sunglasses nowadays.
 Let’s jump right into the best fly fishing sunglasses on the market.